TritonDataCenter/sdc-amon/docs/index.md

 Note: The returned probes are sorted by "name" to ensure a stable order and hence a stable "Content-MD5" header to use for caching.

+TODO

 ## HeadAgentProbes (HEAD /agentprobes)

-This "HEAD" form of `GetAgentProbes` allows for relays to check for agent control data changes with less network overhead.
+This "HEAD" form of `GetAgentProbes` allows for relays and agents to check for agent control data changes with less network overhead.

+TODO